wp-plugins/ticket-tailor/readme.txt

 Stable tag: 1.3
 License: GPLv2 or later

 Sell event tickets online via your WordPress website.
+Ticket Tailor is an easy to use event ticketing system.

 == Description ==